So you want to share your articles on social media, but don't get a nice, large link preview? This can happen for multiple reasons, but don't worry.

 Try to use the social media platform's debug tools

-It could be that the social media platforms have not checked your site for a new image yet.
-You can tell them to do that!
+Social media platforms may not have (re-)checked your site for an image yet.
+You can tell them to do that with their debugging tools.

 Facebook Debugger Tool

 Go to the Facebook Debugger Tool, enter the URL of your article and click "Debug".
 You will see which information Facebook has about your post at the moment, including your image that might be missing.
 Then click "Scrape again".
 Your new image should now be displayed.

 Go to the Twitter Card Validator, enter the URL of your article and click "Preview Card".
 You will see a preview of how the link will look like when shared in a tweet.
 Your new image should now be displayed.

 LinkedIn Post Inspector